You Don’t Feel Calm, Even When Everything Seems “Fine”

 Your body holds the tension in your muscles, your stomach, and your head, and it rarely feels fully at ease.

-Even forming or maintaining relationships can feel difficult.
-You may hesitate to reach out, fear rejection, or struggle to relax and be yourself, creating distance from the very connection you want.
+Over time, this can leave you feeling emotionally drained, self-conscious, disconnected, or tempted to withdraw completely because staying to yourself feels easier than carrying the constant mental analysis.
+Even building or maintaining relationships can begin to feel exhausting.
+You may hesitate to reach out, fear rejection, overthink texts and conversations, or struggle to fully relax around other people, creating distance from the connection you genuinely want.

-This isn’t just anxiety
+This isn’t just anxiety.
+This is Trauma.

 How I help with anxiety

+In our work together, I don’t just focus on helping you manage anxiety; I focus on helping you understand and work through what’s underneath it.
 This kind of anxiety can be connected to earlier experiences that shaped how safe you feel, how you respond to stress, and how you relate to others.

 Together, we begin to explore those patterns while also helping you feel more grounded and supported in the present.
 I use trauma-focused approaches like Brainspotting and Internal Family Systems (IFS) to work with anxiety at a deeper level, not just in your thoughts, but in your body and nervous system.